 Maids by Trade suggests cleaning your broom by thoroughly whacking it against a tree.
 Which, as a bonus, is pretty therapeutic.

-To, ahem, brush up between cleanings, try BuzzFeed’s clever broom bristle cleaning hack shown in the video above.
+To, ahem brush up between cleanings, try BuzzFeed’s clever broom bristle cleaning hack shown in the video above.

 5. Go for a reusable, eco-friendly wipe.

 Merry Maids swears by these mighty little cloths from e-cloth.
-Use them to remove dirt, dust, grease, oil, grime, and over 99% of bacteria from any hard surface.
+Use them to remove dirt, dust, grease, oil, grime, and over 99% bacteria from any hard surface.

-Bonus: They last up to 300 machine washes, which makes them an environmentally-friendly alternative to paper towels.
+Bonus: They last up to 300 machine washes, which makes them an environmentally friendly alternative to paper towels.

 6. Refresh your garbage disposal with ice and citrus.

-Bradshaw from Super Maids recommends tossing a couple ice cubes down the drain while the disposal is on.
+Bradshaw from Super Maids recommends tossing a couple of ice cubes down the drain while the disposal is on.
 This will also help clean the unit.

 Next, add a handful of lemon or orange peels (while the disposal is on) to eliminate any smells.